espressif/esp-idf/docs/en/api-reference/peripherals/touch_pad.rst

     .. note::

-        Interrupts on touch detection operate on raw / unfiltered measurements checked against user established threshold and are implemented in hardware.
+        Interrupts on touch detection operate on raw/unfiltered measurements checked against user established threshold and are implemented in hardware.
 Enabling the software filtering API (see :ref:`touch_pad-api-filtering-of-measurements`) does not affect this process.

 .. only:: SOC_TOUCH_VERSION_1